Percy FitzGerald: Military career

 FitzGerald's military career began with the Victorian local military force, but in December 1893 he became a second lieutenant in the Buffs (Royal East Kent Regiment).
 While still a second lieutenant he transferred from the Buffs to the 11th (Prince Albert's Own) Hussars in January 1894, and on 20 November 1897 he was promoted to lieutenant.

 FitzGerald saw service in the Second Boer War, being mentioned in despatches four times and awarded the Distinguished Service Order in 1901.
 His Queen's South Africa Medal had four clasps: Belfast, Orange Free State, Defence of Ladysmith, Laing's Nek.
 While still in South Africa, he was appointed adjutant of his regiment on 6 May 1902.
 Following the war, in December 1903, FitGerald became the aide-de-camp to Brigadier General Michael Rimington, commanding the 3rd Cavalry Brigade.
 Then, in January 1905, he was promoted to captain.
 By 1913, FitzGerald had been promoted to major and was holding the position of a brigade major, Staff Officer at the War Office.
+In April 1914 he was made a GSO3 there.

 At the start of the First World War he was General Staff Officer Grade 2.
 He eventually became a brevet lieutenant colonel and temporary brigadier general, commanding the 5th Mounted Brigade in the Sinai and Palestine campaign.
 During the war he was again mentioned in despatches, and awarded the French Legion of Honour.
 He retired from the army in 1920.